Introduction

 Awesome!
 Our interactions are wired up.
 But there is still a small detail left.
 A button can be pressed multiple times.
 Therefore,

-the same button may need to produce multiple instances of the same Message
+the same button may need to produce multiple instances of the same Message.
+As a result, we need our Message type to be cloneable.

 #[derive(Debug, Clone, Copy)]